 Patagonia recognizes that sustainability and environmental impact are two things its consumer base cares about.
 In launching “Worn Wear” Patagonia offers the ability to send in used gear to be ‘upcycled’ or repaired.
 The D2C program embodies the values of the brand while incentivizing consumers to engage directly with the company.
 To date, over a million articles of clothing have been upcycled, which reinforces brand loyalty and continues dialogue with consumers who otherwise might have moved on to another brand.

 Embrace the Petri Dish

 D2C becomes a testing lab to get deeper insight from consumers, to gain feedback on new products, and to validate new strategies.

 Freestyle not only lets the customer get exactly what they want every time, it allows the company to collect data on what consumers are drinking without having to invest in a single pour from a traditional fountain.
-This strategy creates a unique and memorable experience for the consumer, while creating a unique dataset that allows Coca-Cola to derisk new product innovation by better understand how consumer preferences are changing in near real time.
-Essentially crowdsourced innovation.
+This strategy creates a unique and memorable experience for the consumer, while creating a dataset that allows Coca-Cola to de-risk new product innovation by better understanding how consumer preferences are changing in near real time; essentially crowdsourced innovation.

 Make it Special